 - Dry-laid pavers or installed stones on a bed of sand and gravel

 - Reinforced grids or a mesh between stone tiles to create a grid look

 - Grass pavers for a green landscaping look

 - Stones such as flagstone or slate with rocks and gravel

 - Plastic mats with cells which can either be circular or hexagonal

 How Are They Installed?

 A professional paver installation crew will design a driveway for you which meets the local and state requirements for water runoff.
-They can then be installed mechanically, which reduces the time and cost of the installation.
+They can then be installed mechanically, reducing the installation’s time and cost.

 It is important for rainwater to naturally seep into the ground for natural microorganisms to purify it before reaching our groundwater.
 Otherwise, it encounters pollutants that eventually reach the area’s waterways.